Location: Wellington waterfront

 Frank Kitts Park playground

-Some of the playground equipment is nearing the end of its usable life and the interim repairs are to ensure the playground can remain open until work gets underway to replace it.
+Some of the playground equipment is nearing the end of its usable life.
 The Council is reviewing the playground project to ensure it can be built within an acceptable budget while still allowing for any future development of Frank Kitts Park.

 Wellington Underground Market and Frank Kitts car park

-The decision to close the market follows a Detailed Seismic Assessment which identified that the building is earthquake-prone.
+The Detailed Seismic Assessment identified that the building is earthquake-prone.

 Read the detailed seismic assessment report (3.3MB PDF)

-The car park building will now formally be listed as quake-prone, and the Council will have seven years to remedy the situation.
+The car park building is listed as quake-prone, and the Council is required to remedy the situation by 2034.

 In the meantime the building will continue to operate as a commercial car park.
-It is currently leased to Wilson Parking who sub-lease the car parks to nearby businesses.
+It is currently leased to Wilson Parking who sub-lease the car parks.

 Frank Kitts Park will remain open to the public.
-The Homegrown music festival to be held there on 21 March will go ahead because engineers’ advice is the crowd loading generated by the event is different to a seismic load and the building can cope with this.
+The annual Homegrown music festival to be held in March will continue to use Frank Kitts Park because the crowd loading generated by the event is different to a seismic load and the building can cope with this.

-The retailers operating in small shops on the lagoon and harbour frontages of the car park building will also remain open.
+The retailers operating in small shops on the Whairepo Lagoon and harbour frontages of the car park building will also remain open.

 Read the WCC memo to the Acting CEO about Frank Kitts Car Park (330KB PDF)